Don't destroy beach tourism, Egypt's new leader told

 Some 12 to 15 percent of Egypt's workforce attends to the needs of foreign visitors, directly or indirectly.
 Tourism accounts for 11 percent of gross domestic product and a quarter of foreign exchange earnings, economist Samir Makary said.

 It has offered work for a fast-growing population that stagnating manufacturing sectors were unable to absorb.
-Many labour-intensive industries are tied to tourism such as construction, food distribution and carpet-weaving.
+Many labor-intensive industries are tied to tourism such as construction, food distribution and carpet-weaving.

 Last year's uprising, coupled with a global recession that also dampened travel demand, illustrates the dangers of relying on such a volatile industry.